 What size gingham should I use for chicken scratch embroidery?

 Gingham comes in a variety of sizes.
-Generally 1/4-inch or 1/8-inch checks are used for chicken scratch embroidery projects.
+The size of the squares can be as large as 1-inch.
+Generally, 1/4-inch or 1/8-inch checks are used for chicken scratch embroidery projects.

 Chicken Scratch Easter Egg: FREE Pattern

-Use the directions above to stitch out this festive Easter egg with our free chicken scratch embroidery pattern.
+Use the directions above to stitch out this festive Easter egg with our free chicken scratch pattern.
+This was stitched on gingham with a quarter inch check.

 I picked up this vintage piece of chicken scratch embroidery at a thrift shop.
 The original maker stitched the squirrel all in cross stitch.
 Just love this piece!
 Someday it will be incorporated into something new.
 I just need a perfect plan for it!